grokify/elastirad-ruby/README.md

 ## Synopsis

-Elastirad is a simple client for Elasticsearch's `Elasticsearch::API` that provides a simple interface for making Elasticsearch requests based on Elasticsearch's online documentation.
+Elastirad is a simple client for Elasticsearch's `Elasticsearch::API` that provides a simple interface for making requests based on Elasticsearch's online REST API documentation.

-The primary goal for Elastirad is to enable use of the Elasticsearch online curl-based documentation alone without needing to understand the syntax for the Ruby SDK.
+The primary goal for Elastirad is to enable use of the Elasticsearch online cURL-based documentation without needing to understand the syntax for the [Elasticsearch Ruby SDK](https://github.com/elastic/elasticsearch-ruby).

 `Elastirad::Client` embeds the `Elasticsearch::API` and thus supports `Elasticsearch::API` methods.